Breaking ActiveCouch in Fun and Inventive Ways

 cat.person = craig

-It's now possible to have a view with more than one attribute as a key.
-Just use ActiveCouch::View#with_key more than once and each key you specify will be added to the view.
+You can now create a view with more than one key attribute.
+Just call ActiveCouch::View#with_key multiple times and each key will be added to the view.

-The version of ActiveCouch that I checked out allowed only one view per design document.
-I think that was a bug since there was some code in there to merge in the existing view.
-I've fixed that and now design documents can have more than one view.
+The version of ActiveCouch I checked out only allowed one view per design document.
+I think that was a bug — there was existing code meant to merge views, but it wasn't working.
+I've fixed it, and design documents now properly support multiple views.

-I don't really want to worry about writing and installing the views for a finder with conditions before I run it.
-Now, the first time you run a finder with conditions, ActiveCouch will generate and install the appropriate view for you.
+I don't want to worry about manually writing and installing views before running a finder with conditions.
+Now, the first time you run such a finder, ActiveCouch generates and installs the appropriate view for you.

-I've still got to clean up quite a few of my changes, make sure that the test coverage is meaningful enough, and write lots of documentation.
-I am using my altered version of ActiveCouch for an application so that should improve over time.
+I've still got to clean up quite a few changes, improve test coverage, and write documentation.
+I'm using this fork for a real application, so things should get better over time.

 git clone http://barkingiguana.com/~craig/code/activecouch.git

-If you don't already have CouchDB setup, do that now.
-If you use Ubuntu, I wrote a brief article on setting it up there.
-If you use OS X then install MacPorts and run sudo port install couchdb.
+If you don't already have CouchDB set up, do that first.
+On Ubuntu, I wrote a brief guide to getting it running.
+On OS X, install MacPorts and run sudo port install couchdb.

-The first thing you'll need to do is configure ActiveCouch to connect to your CouchDB instance.
-Set site to the URL that your CouchDB instance is listening at, and the database name to something that makes sence for your application.
+First, configure ActiveCouch to connect to your CouchDB instance.
+Set site to the URL CouchDB is listening on, and pick a database name that makes sense for your application:

 ActiveCouch::Base.class_eval do